-For example, a goal may be to increase sales by 10% year-over-year to increase your income by 10% and move your family into a better school district.
+For example, a goal may be to increase sales by 10% year-over-year to increase your income by 10% and move your family to a better school district.
 Giving your children the chance of a better education is your motivation for increasing your sales and income.

 Setting Q.U.E.E.R. parameters will guarantee successful New Year’s resolutions.
 Achieving goals is more rewarding than setting the same goals year after year and failing year after year.